Bathurst Resources: History

-Corporate leadership
+Leadership

 Hamish Bohannan was the company's managing director from late 2008, and its first CEO.
 He resigned in March 2015.
 Richard Tacon, who was the company's COO and had joined in 2012, succeeded Bohannan.
 Tacon became a director of the company on 1 April 2015.
 Tacon remains the company's CEO.

 Bathurst Resources' governance stepped up in the year to 30 June 2018 with the addition of sustainability reporting to the annual report.
 Materiality topics for reporting chosen at that time were: stakeholder engagement, economic performance and responsibility, health and safety, water management, land use and biodiversity, energy and carbon dioxide emissions, overburden management, regulatory compliance, mine closure plans, and emergency preparedness.
 The company draws on the Global Reporting Initiative as a guide to reporting metrics and sustainability disclosures.

-Operational history
+Operations

 The company started operating in New Zealand in March 2011, on the acquisition of Eastern Resources with the head office located from March 2012 in Wellington.
 It operated small mines in Westland and Southland while waiting for the much larger Escarpment Mine Project to get consented, and once consent was achieved in 2013, for resource prices to recover to make extraction economic.
 In 2014, Bathurst Resources wrote off the $449.9 million value of the Escarpment Mine Project.
 The six-month revenue of the mines in Westland and Southland was reported as $26.5 million at the end of 2014.
 Bathurst suspended mining at the Escarpment site in 2016, in response to the closure in June that year of the Holcim cement works at Cape Foulwind, its main customer for the 35,000 tonnes of coal produced annually at the Escarpment mine.
 There had also been a sharp decline in the global prices for hard coking coal between 2008 and 2015, making production at the site uneconomic.

 The Takitimu Mine, also known as the Nightcaps mine, was operated as an open-cast mine by Bathurst Resources from 2011.
 From 2011, the company was operating to adjacent Coaldale Mine.
 The Coaldale Mine was then expanded into the adjacent Black Diamond deposit.

 In 2017 Bathurst resources formed a joint-venture with Talley's Energy (BT Mining Ltd) to acquire assets of the former state-owned coal miner Solid Energy Ltd. By 2018 Bathurst Resources became New Zealand's largest coal mining company, with mines at Maramarua, Rotowaro, and Stockton added to its portfolio.

 In FY18 Bathurst Resources expanded its interests offshore of New Zealand with an equity investment in the Crown Mountain coking coal project in British Columbia, Canada.
 Two years later this equity stake reached 22%, and in FY22, production at Crown Mountain was forecast to begin from 2026, subject to all regulatory approvals being obtained.